unicode-org/icu/docs/userguide/icu_data/buildtool.md

 *If using ICU 67 or earlier, see note above regarding allowed keywords.*

+Note: filterType "locale" does not support an excludelist.
+If you wish to exclude certain regional variants, consider intersecting a locale filter with an exclusion filter with filterType "intersection".

 #### Adding Script Variants (includeScripts = true)

 You may set the *includeScripts* option to true to include all scripts for a